Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Physical therapy interventions and DDH

-Education provided to family for appropriate positioning of infant to reduce hip dislocation occurrence
+Education provided to the family for the appropriate positioning of the infant to reduce hip dislocation occurrence

 Gentle range of motion activities that do cause dislocation